Guide to Work, Study, Travel and Living Abroad

 Our Trip Timeline

-• February-March 2014: A farm-stay near Bogota turned out to be a massive turning point.
-We’d been hearing about permaculture on our travels, but La Juanita Finch Verde was practicing it.
-There was a variable and extensive design being put into place.
-Our knowledge of garden systems grew exponentially during our month there.
-We actually couldn’t wait to get back to Panama and play with these new concepts.
+• February-March 2014: A farm-stay near Bogota marked a significant turning point for us.
+While we had heard about permaculture during our travels, La Juanita Finch Verde was actively implementing it with a comprehensive and flexible design.
+Our understanding of garden systems expanded significantly during the month we spent there.
+We were eager to return to Panama and apply these new concepts.

-• October 2014-December 2014: A family emergency back in England, Emma' s home country, put a quick halt to continuing our journey through South America, so within one day of returning to Colombia, we were booking a flight to Manchester.
-We remained in England for three months.
-On the positive side of things, we left without heavy hearts.
-While there, we did discover several permaculture sites.
+• October 2014-December 2014: A family emergency in England, which is Emma's home country, abruptly interrupted our South American journey.
+Within a day of returning to Colombia, we had booked a flight to Manchester.
+We ended up staying in England for three months.
+On a positive note, our time there allowed us to explore several permaculture sites.

-• March 31, 2015: We are flying back to Guatemala, a place we’ve decided is now “home,” and we are hoping to find a piece of land of our own.
-We have plans to build a cob house, run the site off of completely renewable energy sources, and grow as much of our own foods as possible.
-We hope to welcome volunteers to help us with these projects.
-We also hope to work with local schools while piloting some community garden projects.
+• March 31, 2015: We are returning to Guatemala, a place we now consider "home," with the intention of finding our own piece of land.
+Our plans include building a cob house, powering the site with renewable energy sources, and cultivating our own food.
+We look forward to welcoming volunteers to assist us with these projects and collaborating with local schools on community garden initiatives.

-Jonathon Engels Jonathon Engels, Living Abroad Contributing Editor for Transitions Abroad, has been an expat since 2005, just after he earned an MFA in creative writing and promptly rejected a life teaching freshman composition.
+Jonathon Engels Jonathon Engels earned an MFA in creative writing.
 He has lived, worked and/or volunteered in seven different countries, traveling his way through nearly 40 countries between them.
-For more, check out Jonathon Engels: A Life Abroad.
+His many interests include permaculture, veganism, and ways to live sustainably.

 Related Topics